-5.15.6 Determining the IPC precautions required for AGPs.
+Determining the IPC precautions required for AGPs.

 Prior to undertaking an AGP, clinical teams must first check that the patient has not developed any new onset respiratory symptoms.
 Airborne precautions are required for all patients undergoing an AGP on the respiratory pathway.
-Airborne precautions are also required for patients on the non-respiratory pathway unless there is evidence of a negative COVID-19 test in the 48 hours preceding the AGP in which case droplet precautions may be applied.
+Airborne precautions are also required for patients undergoing an AGP on the non-respiratory pathway.
 This recognises the risk of asymptomatic and pre-symptomatic carriage of COVID-19 and the resulting risk of aerosolising the virus during the AGP.
-Ideally, the negative test should be as close to the point of undertaking the AGP as possible but ideally no more than 48 hours before.
-Testing methods used to de-escalate from airborne to droplet precautions during an AGP must be agreed by local board laboratory services in conjunction with Infection Prevention and Control Teams.
+To support remobilisation of services, where there is evidence of a negative COVID-19 test prior to undertaking the AGP, droplet precautions may be applied and this therefore also means there is no requirement for post AGP fallow times.
+There is no evidence within the literature to inform the timeframe within which the COVID-19 test should be performed prior to the AGP and therefore a pragmatic timeframe has been agreed by IPC and microbiology networks.
+This aims to minimise risk during AGPs whilst balancing that risk with the need to mobilise services.
+The negative test should ideally be within 48 hours prior to the AGP but must be no more than 72 hours before the AGP.
+It should be recognised that the closer to the AGP that the test is undertaken, the less risk there is of the patient having acquired COVID-19 and subsequent aerosolisation during the AGP.
+Testing methods used to deescalate from airborne to droplet precautions during an AGP must be agreed by local board laboratory services in conjunction with Infection Prevention and Control Teams.
 LFDs must not be used to determine IPC precautions required for AGPs.